williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

        var redirectUrl = 'http://localhost:8000/signed-in.html';

 Replace `example.okta.com` in the `orgUrl` variable with the fully qualified domain name of your organization.
-Replace also `http://localhost:8000/signed-in.html` in the `redirectUrl` variable with the url of the page in your own web application where you would like to redirect the user to after a successful login.
+Replace also `http://localhost:8000/signed-in.html` in the `redirectUrl` variable with the url of the page in your own web application where you would like to redirect the user after a successful login.

 ## Copy the HTML to a web server